 - 4.5 One risk of particular note to which the Council is now exposed is the Council's liability to bear the cost of a set proportion of any overspend on the MIJB budget.
-In current years the MIJB has had no reserves and is reliant on NHS Grampian and Moray Council for funding.
+The MIJB has no reserves and is reliant on NHS Grampian and Moray Council for funding.
 Any overspend is split between NHS Grampian and Moray Council, in proportion to the amount of funding which they pass to MIJB which is currently 61:39 NHS:TMC.
-Whilst MIJB has a Transformation Strategy and Recovery Plan for the period 202019 to 2024., this is not yet producing the budgetary change required.
-In proportionate terms, the impact on the Council's budget of MIJB overspends is both significant and hard to predict with a high degree of accuracy, even in the short term.
-Progress against this plan has been slowed by the requirement of the service to respond to the pandemic but MIJB is forecasting to be within budget in 2020/21. - 4.6 It should be noted that long-term financial planning is indicative and cannot be taken as an accurate prediction of the Council's budgetary requirements. - 4.7 The steps the Council has taken to meet the budget gap are set out in the next section of this strategy.
+Whilst MIJB has a Transformation Strategy and Recovery Plan for the period 2019 to2024, this is not yet producing the budgetary change required.
+In proportionate terms, the impact on the Council's budget of MIJB overspends is both significant and hard to predict with a high degree of accuracy, even in the short term. - 4.6 It should be noted that long-term financial planning is indicative and cannot be taken as an accurate prediction of the Council's budgetary requirements. - 4.7 The steps the Council has taken to meet the budget gap are set out in the next section of this strategy.